 A BA prepared by USACE for the Proposed Action was submitted to NMFS and USFWS on February 25, 2019 (Appendix C).
 The USACE determined that the Proposed Action may affect but is not likely to adversely affect the Southern Oregon/Northern California Cost (SONCC) coho salmon; North American Green Sturgeon, Stellar Sea Lion, Marbled Murrelet, Tidewater Goby, and Western Lily.
 The NMFS responded and concurred with the USACE not likely to adversely affect determination on March 26, 2019.
 A revised BA was submitted to USFWS on April 24, 2019 with the inclusion of a monitoring plan to monitor for effects to the Western Lily.
-The USFWS then concurred with the USACE not likely to adversely affect determination on May 16, 2019.
-The NMFS and USFWS concurrence letters are included in Appendix C.
+The USACE is awaiting a response from the USFWS regarding their determination but has held ongoing interagency discussions with USFWS and expects concurrence with the not likely to adversely affect determination.